 The lower back is home to some of the most overworked muscles in the human body.
 As a result, it’s no surprise that lots of people accidentally tear or overstretch these muscles from time to time.

 Even sitting in improper positions can lead to back pain in the lower regions, especially with today’s sedentary lifestyles.

 But of course, there are other possible reasons for pain in your lower right side that all are connected to issues with your spine.
 We have an entire section on different causes, like a herniated disc, which can cause pain to radiate near the affected area.
-Herniated discs can be caused from improper physical activity or just from sitting without good posture for too long.
+Herniated discs can be caused by improper physical activity or just sitting without good posture for too long.